Bob Melvin gets 3-year contract to manage Padres

 AP Sports Writer

-SAN DIEGO (AP) — The San Diego Padres announced the hiring of Bob Melvin as manager on Monday, bringing a veteran presence to an exciting team that imploded down the stretch.
+“What an opportunity.
+I’m probably as surprised to be here as you all are,” Melvin said Monday after being introduced at a news conference at Petco Park.

-Melvin takes his 18 years of big league managerial experience to a team where his two predecessors had no experience as a major league skipper before they were hired.
-Melvin, 60, signed a three-year contract.
+The hiring of Melvin, who has 18 seasons of big league managerial experience, was a surprise for a few reasons.
+He was still under contract for one year with the Oakland Athletics, where he spent the last 11 years, and Padres general manager A.J.
+Preller had a proclivity for hiring skippers with no previous big league managing experience.

-He inherits a team that had five All-Stars — including Fernando Tatis Jr., Manny Machado and Jake Cronenworth — but underperformed after the trade deadline and finished with a losing record for the 10th time in 11 seasons.
+Melvin inherits a team that had five All-Stars — including Fernando Tatis Jr., Manny Machado and Jake Cronenworth — but underwhelmed after the trade deadline and finished with a losing record for the 10th time in 11 seasons.
+The Padres were 79-83 and third in the NL West, 28 games behind San Francisco.

 He won the AL Manager of the Year twice with the A’s and once with the Diamondbacks.